-Table tools are a set of useful features built on a set of JS libraries, which allow users to have some extras on the table frontend: toggle columns visibility, copy the table content to the clipboard, export the table content to a PDF, CSV or an Excel file, or just to hide everything except for the table on the page, to get a print view.
+Table tools are a set of useful features built on a set of JS libraries, which allow users to have some extras on the table frontend: toggle columns visibility, copy the table content to the clipboard, export the table content to a PDF, CSV or an Excel file, or hide everything except the table on the page, and get a print view.
 See this documentation section for more info about TableTools library.
 When you create an editable table, the editing controls are also rendered in the TableTools block.
 See this documentation section for more info on editable tables.

 - Column names – in the left side you will see the column names.
 For each column a separate entry will be rendered.

 - Editor inputs – to the right of each column name, the editor inputs will be rendered.
 The exact look of each input will depend on the configuration you defined for it.
 Please see documentation chapter 7 for detailed information and instructions on all the possible input types and front-end table editing commands and options.

 - Front-end editor navigation and control – in this area, users can view the different buttons that allow them to navigate through table entries and control the editing process: